A world-class institute of changemakers in the deaf and signing community.

 The club was designed as a social club for practicing deaf oral adults in the greater New York Metropolitan Area.
 Schools represented by members were: Clarke School for the Deaf, St. Louis Central Institute for the Deaf, Public School 47 in Manhattan, Lexington School for the Deaf, St. Josephs School and various other private schools.

+The Laro club, Inc. collection consists of approximately 700 pages, dates from 1938-1979.
+The bulk of the collection falls into the period when the club was in its peak: 1950-1964.
 Eventually the club became the best known social group for oral deaf adults in the country.
 During the club's peak years, it had slightly over 100 members.

 Membership was based on sponsors, applications, personal interviews and a percentage vote at the business meetings.
 Membership applications from 1940-1970 are included in this collection, as well as the Cash Account Books and the club's Constitution (ratified 1938).

 Business meetings were held every month.
 Social affairs were held monthly except for July and August.
 Fund raising events were sponsored for worthwhile causes.
 The clubs outstanding social event was their annual banquet and dinner.
 Social affair reports, social activities, membership lists and business meeting minutes can be found in the collection.

 In 1955, the Laro Club became incorporated.
 In 1961 it published and disseminated its first issue of the newsletter, "Largo Log".
 This newsletter was printed until 1965.
 It seemed that the Laro Log was an effective means keeping members together.
 Copies of many of the newsletters, various correspondence and information from the historical committee are included in the collection.